Server-to-server (S2S) data import is a mechanism for making audience data available for buyers within MediaMath’s

-In order for a data provider to send audience data to MediaMath, there must already be a user sync process in place.
-This means that the provider can refer to a user by their MediaMath Unique User ID (MM UUID).
+In order for a data provider to send audience data to MediaMath, there must be a user sync process in place.
+This means that the provider can refer to a user by a MediaMath Unique User ID (MM UUID).

 User syncing is handled via a sync tag (also known as a sync pixel).
 This tag is placed by the data provider on pages with high user traffic volumes.
 Strategic positioning of the tag serves to maximize the distribution of synced users.

 style="display:none" to hide it from view if required.